PhD Program Areas of Focus or Strength

 - LGBT Campus Center (http://lgbt.wisc.edu/)

-The SLIS PhD degree requires a minimum of 42 credits.
+The SLIS PhD degree requires a a minimum of 51 credits.
 32 credits must be completed on the University of Wisconsin-Madison campus as an enrolled PhD student.

 At least 18 credits are completed within SLIS; however, the remainder of a PhD student's coursework is actually completed outside of SLIS -- students are encouraged to take advantage of the rich array of graduate coursework in theoretical approaches, research methods and subject area seminars provided in other University of Wisconsin departments.
 Students must develop a minor in an area of interest outside the school -- Example minors might include educational psychology, science and technology studies, history, south Asian studies, communications or political science.